wolfram-roemhild/deep-learning-colab/README.md

 # deep-learning-colab
-Laboratory of Applied Deep Learning - based on Colab notebooks
+#### Laboratory of Applied Deep Learning - based on Colab notebooks

+## Get started with Deep Learning

+We follow the